-One of the things I always work on with my MFD clients, is mindset.
+One of the things I always work on with my MFD clients is the mindset.

 But this focus on the problem is a natural reaction: we have a problem, so we need to focus on it in order to solve it.